-We estimate that the net proceeds from this offering will be approximately \$12.1 million, based upon an assumed public offering price of \$2.90 per Unit, the last reported sales price of our ADSs on Nasdaq on January 23, 2019, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the Warrants or the Pre-funded Warrants issued pursuant to this offering.
-If the underwriters exercise their option to purchase additional ADSs and Warrants to purchase ADSs in full, we estimate the net proceeds from this offering will be approximately \$13.9 million from the sale of our securities, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The actual offering price per Unit or Pre-funded Unit, as the case may be, will be negotiated between us and the underwriters based on the trading of our ADSs prior to the offering, among other things, and may be at a discount to the current market price.
+We estimate that the net proceeds from this offering will be approximately \$\) million, based upon an assumed public offering price of \$\) per Unit, the last reported sales price of our ADSs on Nasdaq on , 2019, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the Warrants or the Pre-funded Warrants issued pursuant to this offering.
+If the underwriters exercise their option to purchase additional ADSs and/or Warrants to purchase common stock in full, we estimate the net proceeds from this offering will be approximately \$\) million from the sale of our securities, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The actual offering price per Unit or Prefunded Unit, as the case may be, will be negotiated between us and the underwriters based on the trading of our ADSs prior to the offering, among other things, and may be at a discount to the current market price.

-A \$0.10 increase (decrease) in the assumed aggregate public offering price of \$2.90 per Unit would increase (decrease) the net proceeds we receive from this offering by \$0.43 million, assuming that the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$0.10 increase (decrease) in the assumed aggregate public offering price of \$ per Unit would increase (decrease) the net proceeds we receive from this offering by \$ million, assuming that the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A 100,000 (decrease) increase in the number of Units offered by us would increase (decrease) the net proceeds we receive from this offering by \$0.27 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A 100,000 increase in the number of Units offered by us would increase the net proceeds we receive from this offering by \$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Conversely, a 100,000 decrease in the number of Units offered by us would decrease the net proceeds we receive from this offering by \$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.